 Cox Communications will receive the Champion of Diversity Award.
 The Champion of Diversity Award is given to an organization or corporation for outstanding achievements in promoting diversity in the workforce.

-AAAED President Marshall Rose, will confer the President’s Award on members of the Association who have made outstanding contributions to the Association.
+AAAED President Marshall Rose will confer the President’s Award on members of the Association who have made outstanding contributions to the Association.

-"We are pleased to recognize these distinguished individuals and organizations for their contribution to the cause of access, equity and diversity,” said Danielle Wood, Ed.D., Awards Committee Chair.
+"We are pleased to recognize these distinguished individuals and organizations for their contributions to the cause of access, equity and diversity,” said Dr. Danielle Wood, Awards Committee Chair.
 "Great honor is due to these trailblazers who have been outstanding in their fields,” added AAAED President Rose.

 The AAAED 41st National Conference and Annual Meeting is open to the press.
 For more information or to register for the Conference, go to www.AAAEDconference.org.